azeezkenny007/PUSH-UP-APP-FLASK-PYTHON/README.md

 # PUSH-UP-APP-FLASK-PYTHON
-This uses the flask library for backend implementation
+This uses the flask library for backend implementation.